Equilibris/dissertation/proposal.typ

 = Core project

 This project will relate to implementing the state-machine representation of coinductives along with their theory.
-The goal will be showing the equivalence between this and the progressive approximation representation.
+The goal will be formalizing the equivalence between this and the progressive approximation representation.
+This is straight forward as the
-Initially this will showing the equivalence between a `Stream` in the two representations, then building up to the general cofix structure.
+I will start with the equivalence between a `Stream` in the two representations, then building up to the general cofix structure.

 = Substance